apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 be done.

-Another option to deal with the files per tablet growing too large is to adjust the following property:
+Another option to deal with the files per tablet growing too large is to adjust the [table.file.max] property.

-    table.file.max

 When a tablet reaches this number of files and needs to flush its in-memory data to disk, it will choose to do a merging minor compaction.
 A merging minor compaction will merge the tablet's smallest file with the data in memory at minor compaction time.
 Therefore the number of files will not grow beyond this limit.
 This will make minor compactions take longer, which will cause ingest performance to decrease.
 This can cause ingest to slow down until major